Fintan-contents/nablarch-system-development-guide/en/Sample_Project/Sample_Project_Development_Guide/PGUT_Phase/proman-style-guide/java/staticanalysis/spotbugs/docs/Ops-Rule.md

 Do not try to avoid SpotBugs warnings at your own discretion.
 SpotBugs is for improving (and not reducing) the code quality, and reducing code quality to avoid this is a step in the wrong direction.

-### Principle 3: If there is a SpotBugs warning for a good reason, remove it from the check
+### Principle 3: If you allow a SpotBugs warning for a good reason, remove it from the check

 As mentioned in Principle 1, SpotBugs warnings basically indicate the risk of a bug or potential problem.
 Therefore, it is difficult to think of a good reason to exclude it from the check.